SimplePrutik/Random/README.md

 #Random numbers
-The aim was to compare three random generators with power of language R: uniform distribution, linear congruential generator, linear feedback shift register.
+The aim was to compare three random generators with power of language R: its native algorithm of uniform distribution (Mersenne-twister), linear congruential generator, linear feedback shift register.
 I used Monte-Carlo method for this.
 I created functions generating random points witch amount set by parameter of function, counting their amount inside a circle and total, dividing first by second and muiltiplying result by 4.

 #Results
 Accuracy: 100000 points.

 Seed for LCG and LFSR: 1234567890

-1. Uniform: 3.14620;
+1. Uniform (Mersenne-twister): 3.14620;
   Difference with Pi ≈ 0.0046
 2. LCG: 3.16496;
   Difference with Pi ≈ 0.0233